-After you admired the waterfall, return to the main road and head up again.
+After you admire the waterfall, return to the main road and head up again.
 You will soon reach another intersection in front of the Jasenje Alpine Meadow.
 If you're tired, you may want to take a break here.

 Upper Martuljek waterfall

 Soon, you will reach the second waterfall.
 The direction will be indicated by a sign.
 In about half an hour you will see several sections of the 100-meter Upper Martuljek waterfall.

 If you want to get directly under the waterfall, you have to climb a difficult and technical terrain equipped with steel cables.
 We don't recommend this short climb for kids.

 Go back the same way, but this time you have to pay attention to the “Brunarica Pri Ingotu” sign that points to the right.
 You will have to cross a stream and you will return to the Jasenje meadow next to a wooden chapel.